danmrc/recessionR/README.md

 # recessionR
-An R package that allows you to plot NBER recessions gray boxes, both in base plot and in ggplot2.
+A R package that allows you to plot NBER recessions gray boxes, both in base plot and in ggplot2.
 I got the data from the Federal Reserve Bank of ST Louis aka FRED.
 [Here is the original series](https://fred.stlouisfed.org/series/USREC)

 ## Installing